sinesy/GitBookLegacy/EE7-2-5-1-Detail-scrollable-form.md

 * image preview, with buttons to select an image \(from the camera/image gallery\) and remove it

 * file selector – e.g. a PDF file, with buttons to show the file preview and delete it.

+A for can be fill with a business component \(Form Panel\) or can exists without a business component \(Editable panel\).

+Form Panel, Editable panel and Filter Panel support the [constraints layout](/constraint-layout.md).

 ---